camunda/camunda-docs-manual/content/reference/connect/soap-connector.md

 SoapHttpConnector soap = Connectors.getConnector(SoapHttpConnector.ID);
 ```

-The SOAP connector extends the camunda Connect HTTP connector.
+The SOAP connector extends the Camunda Connect HTTP connector.
 Which uses
 the Apache HTTP client in the default implementation.
 To configure the
-client please see the corresponding section in the [HTTP connector docs][].
+client please see the corresponding section in the [HTTP connector docs]({{< relref "reference/connect/http-connector.md" >}}).

 # Request

-## Creating a request
+## Creating a Request

 The SOAP HTTP connector can be used to create a new request, set a URL, content type
 and payload.